 Harrington Park, New Jersey (April 17, 2014) - On March 28, 2014, the Low Impact Hydropower Institute (LIHI) received an application for a second term of Low Impact Certification of the Vine Street Hydroelectric Project, FERC No. 11509.
 The current Certificate term is scheduled to expire on May 4, 2014.
-The Institute is granting an extension of the current certificate through June 30, 2014 in order to allow for administrative review of this application.
+Due to administrative backlog, the Executive Director has extended the term of the Vine Street project to July 31, 2014, in order to allow time to review the application.

 We encourage public comments on this application.
 Specifically, we are interested in knowing whether you think the Vine Street Hydroelectric Project continues to meet our LIHI criteria.
 Please review the program and criteria in greater detail and then review the Project's 2014 application materials posted below.
 Comments that are directly tied to specific LIHI criteria (flows, water quality, fish passage, etc.) will be most helpful, but all comments will be considered.
 Comments may be submitted to the Institute by e-mail at email@example.com with “Vine Street Hydroelectric Project Comments” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, PO Box 194, Harrington Park, New Jersey 07640.
 Comments must be received at the Institute on or before 5 pm Eastern time on June 17, 2014 to be considered.
 All comments will be posted to the web site and the applicant will have an opportunity to respond.
 Any response will also be posted.

 Please scroll to the bottom of this page for links to the Vine Street Hydroelectric Project application submittals.